adrelanos/Privacy-and-Security-Focused-Browser/README.md

   ```
 **Remember logins and passwords for sites**: By default Tor Browser does not save site login information such as user names or password.
 To increase usability, `signon.rememberSignons` is set to true in which allows this information to be saved across browser sessions.

-  If you prefer to disable this feature open tb_without_tor_settings.js in an editor and comment out the corresponding `user_pref`.
+  If you prefer to disable this feature open `user.js` in an editor and comment out the corresponding `user_pref`.

-  In Debian TemplateVM, open tb_without_tor_settings.js in an editor with root rights.
+  In the AppVM, open the `user.js` configuration file in an editor.

-  `sudo gedit /usr/share/tb-updater/tb_without_tor_settings.js`
+  `gedit ~/.tb//Browser/TorBrowser/Data/Browser/profile.default/user.js`

   Next, comment out "//" `user_pref("signon.rememberSignons", true);`